morganmueller/Internet-Geographies/README.md

 * **SMALL ASSIGNMENT**
    * Using this week's readings as a starting point - wander around your city/neighborhood/community and identify three public components of networked infrastructure.
 Document the pieces through photography, sketching, 3d scanning etc. Try to research the components and learn how they are incorporated into the larger networked environment.
-We will discuss our findings in next week's class!
+We will discuss our findings in next Monday's class!

 * **OPTIONAL READING**